rajansawhney/CCAS/README.md

 -- Open Postman

--- Do a post request on:
+-- Do a POST request on the customer endpoint:
 ```
 http://localhost:3000/customer
 ```